SanChai20/Flexi-Proxy/public/docs/en/DOCUMENTATION.md

 # A. Overview

-FlexiProxy is a service proxy that provides OpenAI-Compatible API compatibility for different target supplier platforms.
-It allows users to use different backend services under existing LLM clients, solving the problem of expensive or unavailable large language model backend services in certain regions for clients that are easy to use.
+FlexiProxy is built on LiteLLM to provide an OpenAI-compatible proxy service, enabling access to over 100 large language models (LLMs) through a unified interface.
+It allows users to seamlessly switch between backend service providers while using existing LLM clients (such as Claude Code), effectively addressing issues where LLM services are costly or unavailable in specific regions.

+For users who only hold a single set of OpenAI-compatible API credentials, FlexiProxy also makes it possible to experience different LLM clients via proxy.

 # B. Key Features

-- [x] **Regional Flexibility**: Overcome regional restrictions and pricing issues
+- [x] **Regional Flexibility**: Overcome regional restrictions and pricing barriers.
-- [x] **Data Statistics**: Optional usage tracking and statistics (disabled by default)
-- [x] **Simple Configuration**: Easy setup for mapping client requests to provider endpoints through adapters
+- [x] **Simple Configuration**: Easy setup and quick token pass generation.

 # C. User Guide

-> The adapter uses user-provided API information for background requests while maintaining compatibility with target platform APIs.
-Therefore, FlexiProxy does not directly provide large language model services but acts as an intermediary for request forwarding.
+> The proxy backend uses the API information provided by users to perform requests.
+FlexiProxy itself does not directly provide LLM services; it acts as an intermediary layer to forward requests.

 ## a.
-Creating an Adapter
+Creating a Token Pass

-1. Before creating an adapter, prepare the OpenAI-Compatible Base URL and API Key of your existing LLM supplier platform.
-The following platform examples are for reference (based on official websites).
-Any platform that supports the OpenAI-Compatible API can be used:
+1. Before creating a token pass, prepare your OpenAI-compatible Base URL and API Key from an existing LLM provider.
+Examples are listed below (refer to the official documentation for accuracy).
+Any platform supporting OpenAI-compatible APIs can be used:

 - [DeepSeek](https://www.deepseek.com/)
     - Base URL: **https://api.deepseek.com/v1**